JustDooooIt/GMUI/README.md

 >If prompted for the main scene, please select 'addons/gmui/dist/scenes/pages/index. tscn' or the scene file in the corresponding directory

 ### Login interface
 In order to come up with a usable version as soon as possible, GMUI has reused Godot's built-in nodes as components.
 In the future, we will provide more beautiful default components, and we welcome friends from the community to contribute to the component library.
-Next, we will demonstrate through a registration and login interface without actual functionality:
+Next, we will demonstrate through a registration and login interface without actual functionality :

 ```xml
 <Row align="center">